wragge/closed-glams-covid19/index.md

 * 17 March 2020 - All Library and Information Service buildings closed from 18 March 2020 to 13 April 2020.
 [More info...](https://www.stonnington.vic.gov.au/library/News)

+### Wangaratta Art Gallery

+* 17 March 2020 – Gallery remains open, but all public programs and events are suspended until 17 April.
+[More info...](https://wangarattaartgallery.com.au/news/)

 ### Wangaratta Library

 * 17 March 2020 – Library remains open, but all programs and events have been cancelled.
 [More info...](https://www.wangaratta.vic.gov.au/emergency/covid-19-council-updates)